apache/nuttx/configs/ea3152/README.txt

     CONFIG_ARCH_BUTTONS -  Enable support for buttons.
 Unique to board architecture.

-    CONFIG_ARCH_CALIBRATION - Enables some build in instrumentation that cause a 100 second delay during boot-up.
-This 100 second delay serves no purpose other than it allows you to calibratre CONFIG_ARCH_LOOPSPERMSEC.
-You simply use a stop watch to measure the 100 second delay then adjust CONFIG_ARCH_LOOPSPERMSEC until the delay actually is 100 seconds.
     CONFIG_ARCH_DMA - Support DMA initialization

     CONFIG_ARCH_LOWVECTORS - define if vectors reside at address 0x0000:00000
-      Undefine if vectors reside at address 0xffff:0000 CONFIG_ARCH_ROMPGTABLE - A pre-initialized, read-only page table is available.
+      Undefine if vectors reside at address 0xffff:0000

+    CONFIG_ARCH_ROMPGTABLE - A pre-initialized, read-only page table is available.
       If defined, then board-specific logic must also define PGTABLE_BASE_PADDR, PGTABLE_BASE_VADDR, and all memory section mapping in a file named